Polem4rch/transit-resident-agent/paper.md

 ### 5.1 The Node As Primary Attack Surface

 The node is the most vulnerable component of a TRA deployment.
 It executes instructions carried in the packet without authentication.
 Any host that can reach the node's listening port can inject a packet with arbitrary instructions.
-The node cannot distinguish a legitimate packet from a malicious one without cryptographic verification.

 ### 5.2 Man-In-The-Middle Vulnerability

 A TRA operating over unencrypted transport is vulnerable to man-in-the-middle instruction injection.
 An adversary with network access between nodes can intercept the packet, decode the base64 payload, modify the instruction field, re-encode it, and forward it.
-The node receiving the modified packet executes the new instruction without detection.

-This is functionally identical to HTTP interception in a proxy tool — the packet content is visible and modifiable to anyone positioned between nodes.
+This is functionally identical to HTTP interception in a security proxy tool — the packet content is visible and modifiable to anyone positioned between nodes.
 Base64 encoding is not encryption.
-The origin hash detects modification but does not prevent it, and in our current implementation the node logs integrity failures without halting execution.

 ### 5.3 Resource Exhaustion Vulnerability